GitGudShu/GitGudShu/README.md

 ## <font color="#FFD700">**About me**</font>

-Hey there.
-I’m currently a Data Science Engineer Apprentice at the FEMTO-ST Institute, hanging out with a bunch of smart folks doing AI and distributed algorithms—basically, trying to teach machines to think while barely managing it myself some days.
-I’ve done my rounds: studied computer science in France, dabbled in machine learning in England, and spent six months in Canada on a study program—because why not add frostbite to my list of experiences?
-I like those kinds of opportunities and wish to have many more in the future.
-Between the coding marathons, I’ve been training in jujitsu long enough to earn a black belt 🥋 and a few bruises—turns out throwing people around teaches you a thing or two about focus.
-When I need a break from all the logic, I write music 🎵, because what better way to stay sane than to dive into a different kind of chaos?
-At the end of the day, I’m just here for the learning curve 📈 and a good story to tell.
+Data Science Engineer Apprentice at FEMTO-ST, working on AI and distributed algorithms to build intelligent applications.
+Currently part of the SADIAND Lab, where I collaborate with SDIS 25 to optimize firefighter resources using AI-driven solutions.
+Studied computer science in France, dabbled in machine learning in England, and spent six months in Canada—partly for research, partly to test my cold resistance.
+Always looking for new challenges and interesting problems to solve.

+When I’m not wrestling with algorithms, I’m literally wrestling—black belt in jujitsu, which means I’ve mastered both throwing people and getting thrown.
+I also write music, because sometimes even code needs a break from logic.
+Whether it’s AI, system design, or composition, I enjoy breaking things down and making them work—preferably with fewer bugs and bruises along the way.

 ## <font color="#FFD700">**Languages and tools**</font>